Roasted Asparagus

 • Adjust an oven rack to the middle position and preheat oven to 400 degrees.
 Line a rimmed baking sheet with aluminum foil or parchment paper for easy cleanup.

-• In a large bowl, add asparagus, olive oil, lemon juice, garlic, and salt to taste and pepper to taste.
-(I like at least ½ teaspoon salt and ¼ teaspoon pepper; sometimes I do a little more.)
+• In a large bowl, add asparagus, olive oil, lemon juice, garlic, and salt and pepper to taste (I like at least ½ teaspoon salt and ¼ teaspoon pepper; sometimes I do a little more).

 • Transfer to prepared baking sheet.
 Roast until lightly browned in some places but still crispy, about 10 to 12 minutes.
 Do not overcook.